Cookie

 Users will enjoy the full flexibility and functionality of their USB devices because apps compatible with remote USB devices won’t notice a difference- thus treating them as if they were physically attached to the server machine.

-How To Share USB Device Between Two Computers Via USB Network Gate
+How to Share USB Devices Between Two Computers Via USB Network Gate

 1